simoniz0r/spm/README.md

 [![asciicast](https://asciinema.org/a/bH6EwI0SXEpvcSHQ0BRxOzafm.png)](https://asciinema.org/a/bH6EwI0SXEpvcSHQ0BRxOzafm)

 spm now has an AppImage release!
 To use the AppImage for spm, simply download it, `chmod a+x /path/to/spm-VERSION-x86_64.AppImage`, and execute `/path/to/spm-VERSION-x86_64.AppImage`.
-The AppImage release for spm contains all necessary dependencies, so it should work without needing to install anything!.
+The AppImage release for spm contains all necessary dependencies, so it should work without needing to install anything!
+The AppImage release is currently being built on Ubuntu 16.04, so it may not run on older systems.
+An AppImage built using older dependencies will be released soon.

 Dependencies (without using AppImage): coreutils, python3.x, tar, wget